OSGeo/OSGeoLive-doc/en/quickstart/52nWSS_quickstart.rst

 The 52°North WSS is a web service, that allows policy-based access to OGC Web Services acting as a proxy.

-For OSGeo Live distribution, the 52°North WSS is already set up to protect an instance of each, WMS, WFS, WPS, and SOS.
+For OSGeo-Live distribution, the 52°North WSS is already set up to protect an instance of each, WMS, WFS, WPS, and SOS.
 To get a list of protected services and test access to the WMS, follow these steps:

 1) Go to :menuselection:`Geospatial --> Web Services --> 52North --> Start 52North WSS` to start the 52°North WSS or use this `direct link <http://localhost:8080/wss/site/manage.html>`_.